lofcz/LlmTornado/README.md

 Conversation conversation = api.Chat.CreateConversation(new ChatRequest
 {
     Model = ChatModel.OpenAi.Gpt41.V41,
-    Tools = tools
+    Tools = tools,
+    // force any of the available tools to be used (use new OutboundToolChoice("toolName") to specify which if needed) ToolChoice = OutboundToolChoice.Required
 });

-// 3. let model pick a tool, resolve the result await conversation
+// 3. let the model call the tool and infer argument values await conversation
     .AddSystemMessage("You are a helpful assistant")
-    .AddUserMessage("What is the weather like in Prague?")
+    .AddUserMessage("What is the weather like in Dallas?")
-    .GetResponseRich(calls =>
+    .GetResponseRich(async calls =>
     {
         foreach (FunctionCall call in calls)
         {
-            call.Resolve(new
+            // retrieve arguments inferred by the model double latitude = call.GetOrDefault<double>("latitude");
+            double longitude = call.GetOrDefault<double>("longitude");

+            // call the tool on the MCP server, pass args await call.ResolveRemote(new
             {
-                weather = "heavy rain is expected"
+                latitude = latitude,
+                longitude = longitude
             });

+            // extract the tool result and pass it back to the model if (call.Result?.RemoteContent is McpContent mcpContent)
+            {
+                foreach (IMcpContentBlock block in mcpContent.McpContentBlocks)
+                {
+                    if (block is McpContentBlockText textBlock)
+                    {
+                        call.Result.Content = textBlock.Text;
                     }

-        return Task.CompletedTask;
+                }
+            }
+        }
     });

+// stop forcing the client to call the tool conversation.RequestParameters.ToolChoice = null;

-// 4. stream the response
+// 4. stream final response
 await conversation.StreamResponse(Console.Write);
 ```

-A complete example with Client & Server is available [here](https://github.com/lofcz/LlmTornado/blob/master/src/LlmTornado.Mcp.Sample/Program.cs).
+A complete example is available here: [client](https://github.com/lofcz/LlmTornado/blob/master/src/LlmTornado.Mcp.Sample.Server/WeatherTools.cs), [server](https://github.com/lofcz/LlmTornado/blob/master/src/LlmTornado.Mcp.Sample/Program.cs).

 ## 🧰 Toolkit